Ninety-six percent of Illinois Wesleyan’s Class of 2016 were employed or attending graduate school within six months of graduation.

 State Farm Insurance

-Titans Can Be Found Everywhere
+Titans Can Be Found Across the Country

 “The close relationships with professors at a small liberal arts school and the emphasis on communication skills and critical thinking prepared me for medical school.
 A liberal arts education made me a more interesting candidate in medical school interviews.”